College Braves Cold for Work Day 2024

 Although the project will likely take months to complete, the group remained focused and eager to complete a large portion of the preparation.

-Ziegler and Jetta Ghosthorse, WWC sophomores, are the leaders of the Indigenous Student Association (ISA).
-This project is rooted in the intention of honoring the land and promoting cross-cultural education for WWC community members.
+Ziegler and Jetta Ghosthorse, WWC sophomores and leaders of the Indigenous Student Association (ISA) are guiding this project to honor the land and promote cross-cultural education for the WWC community.

 “I feel, as a Native American, I had to kind of teach myself and unlearn certain things about Western ideologies that took away from my cultural identity, and this project is so important for our community here, as we are land stewards, and we work so closely with the land,” Ghosthorse said.
 “We need to honor the generations of ancestors that came before and harvested on this land for upwards to 10,000 years ago.
 I recognize that they're here with us as we're doing this work.
 We're doing this to honor them, but also create spaces for different ways of knowing and seeing the world.”